 Under The Forestry Act 1946 it is illegal to uproot/fell or remove any tree over ten years old or 10 metres high.

-Western forestry co-op can apply on your behalf for either type of felling license that you require, we will then pass through the information for the license onto the local forest inspection for approval.
+Western forestry co-op can apply on your behalf for either type of felling licence that you require, we will then pass through the information for the licence onto the local forest inspection for approval.

 There are two types of Felling Licences: